alphagov/govuk-prototype-kit-docs/docs/v13/documentation/setting-up-git.md

 If you have an account on GitHub, use the *same* email address for both.

-## 2. Initialise a Git repo
+## 2. Set up a Git repo

-The first time you want to use Git on your prototype, you need to initialise it.
+The first time you want to use Git on your prototype, you need to set up a new repository (also called 'initialising').

 In your prototype folder:
 ```